Lefty Ruggiero: Early life

 He lived in an apartment on Monroe Street in Manhattan in the same building as his friend and Bonanno soldier Anthony Mirra.
 Ruggiero reportedly owned a cigarette boat that he kept docked on the East River in New York.
 Ruggiero became good friends with future family boss Philip "Rusty" Rastelli and Mirra.
 Ruggiero became the part-owner of a fishery in the Fulton Fish Market in Manhattan.
-As a part-owner, Ruggiero was able to put himself on the company payroll with a $5,000-a-month "no-show" job.
+As a part-owner, Ruggiero put himself on the company payroll with a $5,000-a-month "no-show" job.
 During the 1970s, he purchased a social club in Little Italy.

 Operation Donnie Brasco

 Around the time Ruggiero became a made member in the Bonanno family, Anthony Mirra introduced him to Joseph Pistone.
 Pistone was an undercover FBI agent posing as an expert jewel thief named Donnie Brasco.
 Pistone's original mission had been to infiltrate truck hijacking and fencing rings.
-However, the friendships Pistone developed with Mirra and Ruggiero gave the FBI the chance to infiltrate the Mafia.
+However, the friendships Pistone developed with Mirra and Ruggiero allowed the FBI to infiltrate the Mafia.
 Brasco started working for Ruggiero, placing bets and helping him make collections for the bookmaking operation in Ruggiero's social club.

 Ruggiero mentored Brasco and eventually promised to sponsor him for membership in the family.
-Ruggiero developed a close friendship with Brasco, which caused friction with his old friend Mirra, who had originally introduced Brasco to Ruggiero.
+Ruggiero developed a close friendship with Brasco, which caused friction with his old friend Mirra, who had initially introduced Brasco to Ruggiero.
 Brasco served as best man at Ruggiero's 1977 wedding and frequently advised Ruggiero on handling his son Tommy's heroin addiction.

 Ruggiero once nearly discovered Brasco's true identity.
 Ruggiero and Brasco were in a Miami Beach, Florida restaurant as Ruggiero read a Time magazine containing an article about the infamous Abscam scandal and detailing how FBI agents posed as rich Arab businessmen to catch U.S. Congressmen taking bribes.
-What caught Ruggiero's eye was a picture of a white yacht that the FBI used to entertain the congressmen.
+What caught Ruggiero's eye was a picture of a white yacht that the FBI used to entertain the members of Congress.
 Ruggiero recognized the boat, the Left Hand, as the same boat Brasco provided several months before for a party.
 Brasco was able to convince Ruggiero that he did not know the boat's owner was related to the FBI.

 During an earlier criminal enterprise, Ruggiero met Frank Balistrieri, the Mafia boss of Milwaukee, Wisconsin.
 Ruggiero admitted to Pistone that he felt threatened while in the presence of Balistrieri.
 In 1979, Ruggiero converted his social club into a candy store and gave it to one of his daughters to manage.
 At the same time, Ruggiero and Brasco started a bookmaking operation out of the store.
-However, Ruggiero was soon dropped from the partnership because he was unable to provide the initial required investment of $25,000.
+However, Ruggiero was soon dropped from the partnership because he could not provide the initial investment of $25,000.